ODA, DAC and the 0.7% standard

 Donations and loans for military ends are excluded.

-Contributions to the general resources of these organisations (“core contributions”) can wholly or in part be considered as official development assistance.
+Contributions to the general resources of these organizations (“core contributions”) can wholly or in part be considered as official development assistance.

 The 0.7% standard

-Within the FPS Foreign Affairs, Foreign Trade and Development Cooperation, the D4.3 - Quality and Results department is responsible for the statistical monitoring of official development assistance and for the growth towards 0.7% of GNI.
-For additional statistics, or for information about the OECD’s DAC figures and ODA accountability, you can contact them directly, more specifically at email@example.com or firstname.lastname@example.org.
+Within the FPS Foreign Affairs, Foreign Trade and Development Cooperation, the 'D4.2 - Data Management and Transparency' department is responsible for the statistical monitoring of official development assistance and for the growth towards 0.7% of GNI.
+For additional statistics, or for information about the OECD’s DAC figures and ODA accountability, you can contact them directly, more specifically at email@example.com.